guptaviha/Nextjs-Website-Template/README.md

-## My Personal Website
+## vihagupta.com

-Personal site for Viha.
+Personal website for Viha.

 Made with :heart: using Next.js, Material UI and hosted on Netlify.